nobnari/GoldenApple/README.md

 ## How to install
 Must have **Spigot** server installed.
-plug SNAPSHOT.jar into the plugin directory in the server.
+Plug SNAPSHOT.jar into the plugin directory in the server.

 ## How to start
 Start the game with the in-game command "ggstart".